 - Cream together brown sugar, butter and white sugar.
 I do this by hand, there really isn’t enough actual batter to require a stand mixer or electric mixer and if the butter is soft enough, it should be easy.

 - Add wet ingredients.
-So milk or water and vanilla extract.
+These include milk/water and the vanilla extract.
 I like to use milk, but don’t always have it, so water will do.
 You can also use almond milk or oat milk.
 Vanilla flavored milk gives you an added bonus!
-Some folks have also substituted the vanilla for other flavors of extract like almond, lemon or even rum.
-It is a fun way to make cookie dough variations!

 - Add the flour.
 If your butter was soft and not melted, this should be plenty of flour.
-If your butter was liquidy, you might need to add a little more, but still, this depends on a lot of things.
+If your butter was runny, you might need to add a little more, but still, this depends on a lot of things.
 The main one being that everything was measured correctly.
 With such small volumes, even a little extra splash of milk can throw off how much flour you require.

 - Add chocolate chips.
 Chips are totally optional.
 I would be lying if I said I hadn’t made just the cookie dough without chips before.
 Some prefer to use mini chocolate chips for a better dough to chip ratio.

-- Crushed candy bar pieces like Twix or Snickers
+- Crushed Twix

-- Whole Candy like Reeses Pieces or M&Ms
+- Reeses Pieces

-- Butterscotch or peanut butter chips
+- Butterscotch chips

 - Chopped nuts

-- Dried fruit like cranberries or raisins
+- Dried cranberries or cherries

 - Oatmeal